 Adapting and integrating into communities

-Bringing people together and building community with food and stories
+Bringing people together and building community through food and stories

 Food is a powerful common language in bringing diverse people together around a table and breaking down social isolation and barriers.
-Eating together and sharing food and stories with people is one meaningful way to create dialogue and build relationships in communities.
-Many newcomers are resilient and want to share their hopes and dreams of cooking and opening their own food business.
+Eating together and sharing food and stories with people is a meaningful way to develop relationships in the communities.
+Many refugee newcomer women are resilient, strong and eager to share their hopes and dreams of cooking and opening their own food business.
 Food is universal in showing love, welcome and hospitality to each other.

 Subscribe to newsletter